SCI-Arc Chief Advancement Officer

 The Magic Box

-On November 20th, SCI-Arc announced plans to break ground on a technologically transformative new digital fabrication lab that will ignite the kinds of innovation, entrepreneurship and out-of-the-box thinking that are the hallmark of a SCI-Arc education.
+In November 2013, SCI-Arc announced plans to break ground on a technologically transformative new digital fabrication lab that will ignite the kinds of innovation, entrepreneurship and out-of-the-box thinking that are the hallmark of a SCI-Arc education.

-Dubbed the Magic Box, the new Digital Fabrication Lab will expand the school's experimental approach to design and its emphasis on learning through building and provoking critical discussions.
+Dubbed the Magic Box, the new Digital Fabrication Lab aims to expand the school's experimental approach to design and its emphasis on learning through building and provoking critical discussions.
 The 4,000-square-feet, 2-story digital fabrication facility will be built at the south end of the SCI-Arc building and will connect to the school’s existing Robot House and Analog Fabrication Shop to form the RAD Center (an acronym for robotics, analog and digital), a one-of-its-kind multi-dimensional facility providing access to several different methods of fabrication and assembly.

-The school is half-way through planning and on schedule to start construction in the beginning of 2014, and it looks like incoming students will walk through the doors of SCI-Arc's quarter-mile-long building and into the new robotics, analog and digital fabrication space next fall.
+In March 2014, SCI-Arc broke ground on the Magic Box, and it looks like incoming students will walk through the doors of SCI-Arc's quarter-mile-long building and into the new robotics, analog and digital fabrication space this fall.
 And what they'll find will be impressive.

 The Magic Box will house three times as many high-speed laser cutters, 3D scanners and ABS plastic printers as are currently available to students.
 Embracing and integrating the most up-to-date technologies from the moment they become available, the lab will allow students to build, vacuum form or 3D print their models to life using a wide array of materials, from wax to translucents, to plastic, to flexible materials, to metal.
-These models would then undergo further experimentation with the help of 6-axis robots, which have already been in use at SCI-Arc for more than 2 years.
+These models would then undergo further experimentation with the help of 6-axis robots, which have been in use at SCI-Arc for more than 3 years.

 Experimentation and making at SCI-Arc will continue to evolve once the RAD Center's expansion and renovation is complete.
 Together with the revamped woodshop and existing cutting-edge robotics lab, the new digital fabrication lab will provide a one-of-its-kind platform for research, experimentation and prototyping.